JSMR-heuristics/JSMR/README.md

 ## Running the code:

- * run "python smartgrid.py 'Number' 'plot'" in the code folder
+ * run "main.py in the JSMR repo
- * for number use 1, 2 or 3, this indicates which neighbourhood you want to use
- * for plot either type "plot" if you want intermediate plots to be saved or leave it empty if you don't want intermediate plots.
-   * example: "python smartgrid.py 1 plot"
+ * follow the prompt instructions to run our program